 Images, articles and entire business models can all harness the power of surprise to get more attention.
 Your business or blog needs to stand out to survive!
 Otherwise you’re just another face in the crowd.
 And it’s a big crowd.

 ‘The Stingray Photobomb’ image went viral around the web.
 It shows three startled and horrified holidaymakers whose group snap was photobombed by a cheeky stingray with a smile!
 The photo captures surprise in every way.

 2+ million Facebook likes, 500K shares on the site itself.
 One of the most viral articles on the Huffington Post reveals an unexpected cause of addiction.

 “When customers think they’ll be receiving their new shoes sometime next week and the package shows up the next afternoon, they often turn to Facebook and Twitter and rave about Zappos”

 Take Your Venture Viral™

-Learn how to create surprise content for your business, blog or marketing campaign.
-Content that spreads across social media.
-Content that gets visibility and draws in traffic.
+Learn the viral formula and apply it to your business, blog or marketing campaign.
+Create content that spreads across social media.
+Content that gets publicity and draws in traffic.